-Simon Pimstone has been the CEO of Xenon Pharmaceuticals Inc. (NASDAQ:XENE) since 2003.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we'll look at a snap shot of the business growth.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+Simon Pimstone has been the CEO of Xenon Pharmaceuticals Inc (NASDAQ:XENE) since 2003.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Next, we’ll consider growth that the business demonstrates.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Simon Pimstone’s Compensation Compare With Similar Sized Companies?

 At the time of writing our data says that Xenon Pharmaceuticals Inc has a market cap of US$213m, and is paying total annual CEO compensation of US$1.5m.
 That’s a notable increase of 105% on last year.
 As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$100m to US$400m.
 The median total CEO compensation was US$930k.

 Thus we can conclude that Simon Pimstone receives more in total compensation than the median of a group of companies in the same market, and of similar size to Xenon Pharmaceuticals Inc. However, this doesn’t necessarily mean the pay is too high.
 We can better assess whether the pay is overly generous by looking into the underlying business performance.